Join Anderson, Dorn & Rader in raising funds and participating in the Alzheimer's Association Walk to End Alzheimer's!

 These trusts can be established for most lawful purposes, as long as they are reasonable and do not violate public policy.
 However, in some states, they can only be used for specific purposes such as pet care or grave site maintenance.
 To ensure that the trustee carries out the grantor's stated purpose, the grantor must appoint an independent “enforcer” who can petition the court if duties outlined in the trust are not performed.
 A trust protector can also be appointed to modify the trust if necessary, for example, to add beneficiaries or modify the jurisdiction where the trust is effective.
 The goal of a purpose trust is not primarily to minimize taxes or transfer wealth efficiently (though this can be achieved), but to ensure that the grantor's purpose is fulfilled.

-Happy senior couple walking together in a forest.
+Happy senior couple walking together in a forest talking about their purpose trust.

 Patagonia’s Purpose Trust